Best Practices for Handling Career-based Learning Experience Requests

 We hope that educators will take full advantage of these offerings and continue to empower their students to do so as well.
 Information on how to best use the system is key.
 So we’ve put together a brief tutorial on how to find CBLEs, make requests, follow up on requests made by students and record requests.
 First, let’s look at how to find and make requests as an educator.

-But if you choose to only call or email a provider to request an CBLE that you found in Career Cruising, it’s important to record that CBLE by clicking on “Manage CBLE Requests” then “Record a Request”.
+But if you choose to only call or email a provider to request an CBLE that you found in Xello, it’s important to record that CBLE by clicking on “Manage CBLE Requests” then “Record a Request”.
 That way, the “who, what, when, where and why” of the CBLE will be recorded in the system.
-The screenshot below (Figure C) shows where to click to record a request that was set up outside of Career Cruising.
+The screenshot below (Figure C) shows where to click to record a request that was set up outside of Xello.